 The main indicator of absorption wasn’t the source of the collagen.
 It was that hydrolyzed collagen -- no matter the source -- is highly bioavailable and almost entirely absorbed into the bloodstream.

 So, Which Collagen is Better, Fish or Beef?

-If you are sensitive to beef proteins, fish collagen would be the better option.
+When it really comes down to it, fish collagen or beef collagen, differentiating between the two is like splitting hairs.
+Both forms provide the healing benefits you're looking for.
+Ultimately, if you are sensitive to beef proteins, fish collagen would be the better option.
 Otherwise, if you're sensitive or allergic to shellfish, then bovine collagen would be the best choice.